Updates from the field

 – Charmaine Hedding, President of Shai Fund

 The fall of Bashar al-Assad’s regime and the rise of HTS (Hay'at Tahrir al-Sham) have further destabilized Syria, directly threatening the future and security of ethnic and religious minorities.
 In recent weeks and months, Christian, Kurdish, and Alawite civilians have been targeted for indiscriminate killings, rape, and abductions.
-Since December 2024, hundreds of thousands have been displaced across Syria, many enduring a harrowing journey through militant-controlled territory to the Democratic Autonomous Administration of Northeast Syria (DANNES)—one of the few remaining safe havens for minorities.
-Sadly. this crisis for religious minorities escalated again in March 2025, when HTS massacred nearly 1,000 Alawite civilians, including women and children.
+In December 2024, hundreds of thousands have been displaced across Syria, many enduring a harrowing journey through militant-controlled territory to the Democratic Autonomous Administration of Northeast Syria (DANNES)—one of the few remaining safe havens for minorities.
+Sadly, this crisis for religious minorities escalated again in March 2025, when HTS massacred nearly 1,000 Alawite civilians, including women and children.

 Recognizing this urgent need, Shai Fund responded immediately by coordinating and delivering a cargo plane carrying 40 tons of emergency aid supplies directly to displaced populations in Northeast Syria.
 Through this remarkable collaboration of international and local partnerships, Shai Fund has provided lifesaving assistance to vulnerable families facing extreme hardship.
 This aid, flown in from the USA, included $6.6 million worth of medicines and medical supplies, 5,000 hygiene kits to prevent disease, and over 400,000 high-protein meals.
 This emergency relief is directly supporting 100,000 displaced minorities affected by the ongoing shifts in power and control within Syria.

+Looking ahead, Shai Fund is currently coordinating a second cargo flight from the USA to ensure that thousands of displaced minorities across Syria are not forgotten but are supported by international efforts.
 As they struggle to rebuild their lives under the new HTS leadership, our mission remains clear: to stand with the most vulnerable, offering them hope and tangible assistance in the face of ongoing violence, persecution, and displacement.
+Through your continued support, Shai Fund will reach those in greatest need, giving them the means to persevere despite the immense challenges they face.

 Updates from the field